Elliptic Littlewood identities: Skew interpolation functions

-\begin{rems} Thus ordinary interpolation functions correspond to the case that the parameters multiply pairwise to $t$; similarly, the skew interpolation functions of \cite{CoskunH/GustafsonRA:2006} correspond to the special case in which the parameters multiply pairwise to some general, but fixed, $r$. \end{rems}
+\begin{rems} Thus ordinary interpolation functions correspond to the case that the arguments multiply pairwise to $t$; similarly, the skew interpolation functions of \cite{CoskunH/GustafsonRA:2006} correspond to the special case in which the arguments multiply pairwise to some general, but fixed, $r$. \end{rems}

 \begin{rems} The inverse expansion:

 holds even if $\ell(\blambda)>n$ (assuming generic parameters).
 Indeed, if $k$ is sufficiently large, so that $n+k\ge \ell(\blambda)$, then one may set $z_{n+i}=t^{-i}a$ in